 1. Is this guilt appropriate and, if so, what is its purpose?

 Guilt works best to help us grow and mature when our behavior has been offensive or hurtful to others or ourselves.
 If we feel guilty for saying something offensive to another person, or for focusing on our careers with an 80-hour work-week over our family, that’s a warning sign with a purpose: change your behavior or you will push away your friends or family.
 We can still choose to ignore our guilt then, but then we do so at our own risk.
 This is known as “healthy” or “appropriate” guilt because it serves a purpose in trying to help redirect our moral or behavioral compass.

-The problem arises when our behavior isn’t something that needs reexamining, nor is it something that needs to be changed.
-For example, a lot of first-time moms feel badly about going back to work part-time, fearful it may cause unknown damage to their child’s normal development.
-That’s simply not the case in most situations, however, and most children have a normal, healthy development even when both parents work.
-There’s nothing to feel guilty about, and yet we still do.
-This is known as “unhealthy” or “inappropriate” guilty because it serves no rational purpose.
+The problem arises when we don’t need to reexamine our behavior or makes changes.
+For example, a lot of first-time mothers feel badly about going back to work part-time, fearful it may cause unknown damage to their child’s normal development.
+However, that’s simply not the case in most situations and most children have a normal, healthy development even when both parents work.
+There’s nothing to feel guilty about, yet we still do.
+This is known as “unhealthy” or “inappropriate” guilt because it serves no rational purpose.

 If you’re feeling guilty for eating five chocolate bars in a row, that’s your brain’s way of trying to get the message to you about a behavior you probably already recognize is a little extreme.
 Such behavior may be self-destructive and ultimately harmful to your health and well-being.
 So the rational purpose of this guilt is simply to try and convince you to change this behavior.